Family Addiction – How You Can Help

 - Making excuses for substance abuser’s actions

-- Providing transportation or funding for user to get drugs or alcohol
+- Providing transportation or funding for the user to get drugs or alcohol

 - Putting the needs of the substance abuser before your own

-Once you’ve made it known that you disapprove of your friend’s or family member’s substance abuse, you must remain firm, even if it means you will raise his or her ire.
+Once you’ve made it known that you disapprove of your friend’s or family member’s substance use, you must remain firm, even if it means you will raise his or her ire.

 5. Speak to Other Friends and Family Members

 Perhaps you’re not the only one who has noticed what’s going on, but you were the only one who had the courage to say something.
-By conferring with those closest to the substance abuser, you can create a coalition for change.
+By conferring with those closest to the substance abuser, the whole family can create a coalition for change.

 Share what you’ve learned from your research and tell them about the substance abusing patterns you’ve noticed.
 There’s a good chance that they’ve also noticed similar behavior, and it could confirm any suspicions they’ve had.
 Additionally, the more people who know that there is a problem, the more pressure there will be on your addicted loved one to seek treatment and the more support groups he or she can rely on.

 6. Contact a Licensed Addiction Treatment Facility

-When those closest to your addicted friend or family member can all agree that there is a problem, it’s time to take action.
+When those closest to your addicted family member or friend can all agree that there is a problem, it’s time to take action.
 However, unless you’re an addiction care specialist, you likely don’t know what to do next.
 This is the time to begin exploring treatment options that fit your budget and needs.

-Speaking with professionals from an addiction care facility can answer a lot of questions for you, including the length of stay, the types of therapies and programs available, the cost and the overall success rate of the facility.
-It’s important to find a facility that provides a wide range of treatment options that account for the mental, physical and spiritual damage caused by chronic substance abuse.
+Speaking with professionals from addiction treatment centers can answer a lot of questions for you, including the length of stay, the types of therapies, coping skills and programs available, the cost and the overall success rate of the facility.
+It’s important to find a treatment facility that provides a wide range of substance abuse treatment options that account for the mental, physical and spiritual damage caused by chronic substance abuse.

 7. Schedule an Intervention

-When people hear the word intervention, they often conjure images of Hollywood and television depictions where family members are screaming insults at each other.
+When people hear the word intervention or support groups intervention, they often conjure images of Hollywood and television depictions where family members are screaming insults at each other.
 Interventions don’t have to be combative forums where friends and family members take turns attacking the addicted party.
-This is a time when everyone can get together to let the addicted person know that they care and they’re concerned about the short- and long-term impact of drug or alcohol use.
+This is a time when the entire family unit can get together to let the addicted person know that they care and they’re concerned about the short- and long-term impact of drug and alcohol abuse.

-The best thing you can do in this situation is enlist the services of a professional interventionist.
-This is a very emotionally-charged event that can easily go the wrong way, potentially resulting in the substance abuser withdrawing from the family and falling deeper into drugs and/or alcohol.
+The best thing you can do in this situation is to enlist the services of a professional interventionist.
+This is a very emotionally-charged event that can easily go the wrong way, potentially resulting in the substance abuser withdrawing from the family and falling deeper into alcohol or drug addiction.
 A professional interventionist will coordinate every aspect of the event.
-Interventions conducted by a trained and experienced professional lead to a 90 percent success rate of the drug or alcohol abuser accepting treatment.
+Interventions conducted by a trained and experienced mental health professional lead to a 90 percent success rate of the drug or alcohol abuser accepting treatment.